A 3-channel video installation and 45-minute performance-lecture featuring drag persona ‘Dr. Jacobs,’ a professor approaching retirement.

-This fictional and artistic project complements my forthcoming pessimistic book, Deepfake bodies: The Sexual Politics of AI.
+This fictional and artistic project also complements my forthcoming book, Deepfake bodies: The Sexual Politics of AI.

-+++ 3 screens, a looped 7-minute video on each screen
++++ 3 screens, a looped 7 minute-video on each screen.
+Sound comes from the large middle screen.

-Screen 1 (SMALL Left) Dr. Jacobs narrates his experiences of creating an AI professor for the Afterglow programme of AIG university, This programme recruits ageing professors of excellence to retire while synthezing their individual contribnutions and knowlegde domains into full-body robotic humanoid scholars.
+Screen 1 (SMALL Left) 7′ Dr. Jacobs brings testimony about the Afterglow programme.
+This programme recruits ageing professors of excellence to retire while extracting and synthesizing all their knowledge, life works and cognitive functions into full-body robotic humanoid scholars.

-Screen 3 (LARGE MIddle) The life of aquatic humanoids who swim and protect the oceans while seeking out each other through erotic gestures.
-The middle screen is positioned in front of a chaise longue in which visitors can recline and rest to take in to water scenery.
+Screen 3 (LARGE Middle) 7’ The life of hybrid human-vertebrates who swim and protect rivers and oceans while seeking out each other through erotic gestures.
+One of them is Jeli, the fugitive AI clone created by Dr. Jacobs.
+The middle screen is positioned in front of a chaise longue in which visitors can recline and rest to take in a story amongst water scenery.

 +++